 MCP Server

-Reqvire can run as a Model Context Protocol (MCP) server so MCP-capable coding assistants can inspect and operate on the Reqvire model through structured tools instead of shell commands.
+Reqvire can run as a Model Context Protocol (MCP) server so MCP-capable coding assistants can inspect and operate on the Reqvire engineering knowledge graph through structured tools instead of shell commands.

 The MCP server is a Reqvire CLI subcommand: